zenbase-ai/py-few-shots/README.md

-from few_shots.store.chroma import ChromaStore, AsyncChromaStore from few_shots.store.qdrant import QdrantStore, AsyncQdrantStore from few_shots.store.weaviate import WeaviateStore, AsyncWeaviateStore from few_shots.store.turbopuffer import TurboPufferStore # Untested from few_shots.store.milvus import MilvusStore # TODO
+from few_shots.store.chroma import ChromaStore, AsyncChromaStore from few_shots.store.qdrant import QdrantStore, AsyncQdrantStore from few_shots.store.weaviate import WeaviateStore, AsyncWeaviateStore from few_shots.store.turbopuffer import TurboPufferStore, AsyncTurboPufferStore # Untested from few_shots.store.milvus import MilvusStore, AsyncMilvusStore # Untested

 # check out the store's .setup method to see how to configure it
 # this method creates the table, collection, indexes, etc. and is idempotent